Tenth Court of Appeals

 Tom Gray was born in Madisonville, a rural Texas town, in 1956.
 He attended public school in Conroe, Texas.
 He received a BBA from Sam Houston State University in Huntsville, Texas in 1978, graduating with honors.
 In 1979, he received an MBA in accounting from Texas A&M University.
 He practiced public accounting in Houston with the “big 8” firm of Deloitte Haskins & Sells from 1980 to 1983.
 He received his JD degree from Baylor University School of Law in 1985, where he again graduated with honors.

-On December 4, 2003, Governor Rick Perry appointed him Chief Justice of the Tenth Court of Appeals District of the State of Texas.
-This is the same court that he had served for almost five years as Justice.
+On December 4, 2003, Governor Rick Perry appointed him Chief Justice of the Tenth Court of Appeals.
 He took the Oath of office on December 9, 2003.
-He ran in 2004 in a special election for the two years remaining on Former Chief Justice Davis's term.
-In 2006, 2012, and 2018 he was reelected to full 6 year terms.
+He ran in 2004 in a special election for the two years remaining on the former chief justice’s term.
+In 2006, 2012, and 2018 he was reelected to full 6-year terms.

 - Jill Durbin